telerik/maui-docs/controls/autocomplete/commands.md

 # .NET MAUI AutoComplete Commands

-The .NET MAUI AutoComplete provides a `RemoveTokenCommand` that will help you manipulate its tokens selection.
+The .NET MAUI AutoComplete provides a `RemoveTokenCommand` that lets you manipulate its [tokens selection]({%slug autocomplete-tokens-support%}).

 ## Remove Token Command

-- `RemoveTokenCommand`(`ICommand`)&mdash;Removes a token from the AutoComplete selection in `Tokens` display mode.
-This command is called from the token's `DataTemplate` when the user taps the close button for removing the token.
+`RemoveTokenCommand`(`ICommand`)&mdash;Removes a token from the AutoComplete selection in the `Tokens` display mode.
+This command is called from the token's `DataTemplate` when the user taps the close button to remove the token.

 >Go to [Tokens Support in .NET MAUI AutoComplete]({%slug autocomplete-tokens-support%}) for detailed information on the `Tokens` display mode.

-### Example with the default RemoveTokenCommand
+## Example with the Default RemoveTokenCommand

-The example below shows how you can call the default `RemoveTokenCommand` from a custom `TokenTemplate` implementation:
+The example below shows how to call the default `RemoveTokenCommand` from a custom `TokenTemplate` implementation:

 <snippet id='autocomplete-default-removetoken' />